Prosecutors reduce requested sentence for ex-cop Kim Potter

 Prosecutors initially argued that aggravating factors warranted a sentence above the guideline range.
 Among them, prosecutors said Potter abused her authority as an officer and that her actions caused a greater-than-normal danger to others.

-There is no indication in the court record that they have formally withdrawn that argument, but the document filed Tuesday indicates they are taking a new approach and now believe the presumptive sentence is appropriate.
+There is no indication in the court record that they have formally withdrawn that argument, but the document filed Tuesday indicates they now believe the presumptive sentence is appropriate.

 Defense attorneys, in seeking a lighter sentence, have argued that Wright was the aggressor and that he would be alive if he had obeyed commands.